mmvih/BioinformaticsNLP/README.md

 > cd ..

-The step1.sh script creates two new directories (abxmlwords and abxmlsentences).
+The step1.sh script creates three new directories (abxmlwords, abxmlsentences, SpeciesP3).
 It tokenizes all the XML papers into words and sentences.
-The tokenized words are placed in one output and the tokenized sentences are placed in another, which are then moved into the corresponding directory.
+The tokenized words are placed in one output ( and copied into the abxmlwords/ directory and the tokenized sentences are copied into the abxmlsentences/ directory.
+If the XML paper mentions a bacteria of interest, then the  is placed into the directory of SpeciesP3.

+Given the list of bacteria in speciesjoined.txt that we are interested in looking for, if the species is mentioned in the paper, then

 Compile the script and run it with the commands: